Syllabus for IST 597f:

 Newell, A. (1992).
 Précis of "Unified theories of cognition".
 Behavioral and Brain Sciences, 15, 425-492.
 Responses Introduction to Newell

-The Psychological Soar Tutorial, available online
+The Psychological Soar Tutorial, available online, latest slides

 The Soar Video